Superconductivity induced by gate-driven hydrogen intercalation in the charge-density-wave compound 1T-TiSe2: Results

 The dramatic effect of the protonation on the electric transport properties of TiSe\ped{2} is even more evident when these are measured as a function of temperature.
 Fig.\,\ref{figure:1}f shows the temperature dependence of the normalized resistivity $\rho(T)/\rho(300\,\mathrm{K})$ of TiSe\ped{2} crystals gated for different amounts of time (Methods).
 Pristine crystals exhibit a strongly non-monotonic $\rho(T)$ dependence with a broad peak around $\sim$\,160\,K and no sign of a SC transition.
-This peak is typical of 1$T$-TiSe\ped{2} and is caused by the reconstruction of the electronic bandstructure upon the onset of CDW order, which shifts the Fermi level and partially gaps the Fermi surface\,\cite{MorosanNatPhys2006, LiNature2016, MorosanPRB2010, WuPRB2007, WangAPL2018}.
-A small gating time of $\sim 5\,$min strongly suppresses the intensity of this CDW peak and leads to the appearance of SC with an onset transition temperature $T\ped{c}\apex{on}\simeq3.3\,$K. Larger gating times up to $\sim45\,$min lead to a further reduction in the intensity of the CDW peak and simultaneously slightly increase $T\ped{c}\apex{on}$ to $\sim3.7\,$K (with no clear dependence, see inset to Fig.\,\ref{figure:1}f).
-Also here, gating times in excess of $\sim 45\,$min lead to a clusterization of the $\rho(T)$ curves around a common behaviour, characterized by a complete SC transition with $T\ped{c}\apex{on}\sim3.7\,$K and a faint trace of CDW order in the form of a slope change below $\sim 200\,$K.
+This peak is typical of 1$T$-TiSe\ped{2} and is caused by the reconstruction of the electronic band structure upon the onset of CDW order, which shifts the Fermi level and partially gaps the Fermi surface\,\cite{MorosanNatPhys2006, LiNature2016, MorosanPRB2010, WuPRB2007, WangAPL2018}. \tcb{The monotonically-increasing $\rho(T)$ dependence up to $T\ped{CDW}$ is also commonly observed in high-quality 1$T$-TiSe\ped{2} crystals, but whether it originates from a semimetallic band overlap\,\cite{DiSalvoPRB1976, JaouenPRB2019} or from a narrow semiconducting gap in the presence of a small extrinsic electron doping\,\cite{HuangPRB2017, CampbellPRM2019, WatsonPRB2019} remains currently uncertain.} A small gating time of $\sim 5\,$min strongly suppresses the intensity of the CDW peak and leads to the appearance of SC with an onset transition temperature $T\ped{c}\apex{on}\simeq3.3\,$K. Larger gating times up to $\sim45\,$min lead to a further reduction in the intensity of the CDW peak and simultaneously slightly increase $T\ped{c}\apex{on}$ to $\sim3.7\,$K (with no clear dependence, see inset to Fig.\,\ref{figure:1}f).
+Also here, gating times in excess of $\sim 45\,$min lead to a clusterization of the $\rho(T)$ curves around a common behaviour, characterized by a complete SC transition with $T\ped{c}\apex{on}\sim3.7\,$K and a faint trace of CDW order in the form of a slope change below $\sim 200\,$K. \tcb{Consistent with the XRD results, a large degree of structural disorder in these highly-doped samples is evidenced by the four-fold reduction in their residual resistivity ratio (Methods), from its maximum value $\sim$\,32 attained at a gating time of $\sim$\,30\,min, to a final value $\sim$\,8 at a gating time of $5$\,days.}